Krish-Arun/RateEverything/README.md

-# Kanban
+# RateEverything
-Kanban task manager made with the MERN stack
+A website built using the MERN stack to rate literally ANYTHING